HubuKG/HiFi/README.md

 ## Data

 The datasets consist of DB15K, MKG-W, and MKG-Y, each containing a combination of structural, textual, and image information.
 Here, we directly present their embeddings.
-You can download all the dataset from [google drive](https://drive.google.com/drive/folders/1rLSqmVdXrHJbSB7On0RPZfrJZAhG2IjT?usp=drive_link).
+You can download all the datasets from [Google Drive](https://drive.google.com/drive/folders/1rLSqmVdXrHJbSB7On0RPZfrJZAhG2IjT?usp=drive_link).
 Then put them in the 'embeddings' folder.

 ## Run

-The provided scripts are capable of executing experiments on the DB15K dataset.
+The provided scripts can execute experiments on the DB15K dataset.
 To train on alternative datasets, adjust the '-dataset' parameter accordingly.

 ```
 CUDA_VISIBLE_DEVICES=0 nohup python HiFi_main.py -dataset=DB15K \